Chandra179/go-template/README.md

 Supporting tools for this project.
 Note that these tools can import code from the `/pkg` and `/internal` directories.

 See the [`/tools`](tools/README.md) directory for examples.

+### `/scripts`

+`.sh` for automating repetitive tasks, configuring environments, running sequences of commands, or managing software builds and deployments.